Diabetes and Your Skin

 Skin Conditions Linked to Diabetes

-- Scleredema diabeticorum: This condition causes a thickening of the skin on the back of the neck and upper back.
-This condition is rare but can affect people with type 2 diabetes.
+Scleredema diabeticorum: This condition causes a thickening of the skin on the back of the neck and upper back.
+This condition is rare, but can affect people with type 2 diabetes.
 The treatment is to bring your blood glucose level under control.
 Lotions and moisturizers may help soften the skin.

-- Vitiligo: Vitiligo is a condition that affects skin coloration.
+Vitiligo: Vitiligo is a condition that affects skin coloration.
 With vitiligo, the special cells that make pigment (the substance that controls skin color) are destroyed, resulting in patches of discolored skin.
 Vitiligo often affects the chest and abdomen, but may be found on the face around the mouth, nostrils, and eyes.
 This condition is more commonly associated with type 1 diabetes.
-Current treatment options for vitiligo include topical steroids, ultraviolet light treatments, and micropigmentation (tattooing).
+Current treatment options for vitiligo include topical steroid creams, ultraviolet light treatments, and micropigmentation (tattooing).
 You should use sunscreen with a SPF of 30 or higher to prevent sunburn on the discolored skin.

 Problems associated with insulin resistance

-- Acanthosis nigricans: This is a condition that results in the darkening and thickening of certain areas of the skin especially in the skin folds.
+Acanthosis nigricans: This is a condition that results in the darkening and thickening of certain areas of the skin, especially in the skin folds.
 The skin becomes tan or brown and is sometimes slightly raised and described as velvety.
 Most often the condition, which typically looks like a small wart, appears on the sides or back of the neck, the armpits, under the breast, and groin.
-Occasionally the top of the knuckles will have a particularly unusual appearance.
+Occasionally, the top of the knuckles will have a particularly unusual appearance.
 Acanthosis nigricans usually strikes people who are very overweight.
 There is no cure for acanthosis nigricans, but losing weight may improve the condition.
 Acanthosis nigricans usually precedes diabetes.
 There are other conditions that also are known to cause acanthosis nigricans, including acromegaly and Cushing's syndrome.
 This condition is a skin manifestation of insulin resistance in most people.